prepare.blog

 Do this:

-• Identify likely hazards: fire, severe storm, flood, earthquake, wildfire, extended power outage, extreme heat or cold, hazardous-material incidents.
+• Identify likely hazards: fire, severe storm, flood, earthquake, wildfire, extended power outage, extreme heat or cold, hazmat incidents.

-• Add local factors: FEMA floodplain maps, wildfire risk zones, coastal storm surge, proximity to industrial sites, and major transportation corridors.
+• Layer in local factors: FEMA floodplain maps, wildfire risk zones, coastal storm surge, proximity to industrial sites, and major transportation corridors.

 • Note household-specific needs: number of exits, mobility limitations, prescription medications, pet care requirements, and languages spoken.

-• Sort into three categories: most likely, most dangerous, and most disruptive.
+• Sort everything into three buckets: most likely, most dangerous, and most disruptive.

-This prioritized list drives everything else — which supplies you buy first, which drills you practice, and how your family evacuation plan is structured.
+This prioritized list drives every other decision — which supplies you buy first, which drills you practice, how your family evacuation plan gets structured.
 An earthquake plan looks different from a wildfire plan.
 A flood plan changes your evacuation routes entirely.
 Don’t build a generic plan when a specific one takes the same effort.

 Step 2: Build Your Family Emergency Communication Plan

 Phones fail.
 Cell towers overload.
 Power goes out.
-A family emergency communication plan assumes all of that and still works.
+Your family emergency communication plan needs to assume all of that happens simultaneously and still work.

 Core elements: